kthpanor/vlxman/docs/refstate.md

 scfdrv.filename = 'mol-scf'
 scf_results = scfdrv.compute(molecule, basis)
 ```

-Download a [Python script](../input_files/biphenyl-scf.py) type of input file to perfom a restricted closed-shell calculation for the biphenyl molecule at the HF/def2-svp level of theory.
+Download a {download}`Python script <../input_files/biphenyl-scf.py>` type of input file to perfom a restricted closed-shell calculation for the biphenyl molecule at the HF/def2-svp level of theory.

 **Text file**

 ```
 @jobs
 task: scf